parthenon-robovision/robovision/README.md

 ## Dev setup
 1. `git clone git+ssh://repository.parthenonsoftware.com/gitprojects/imagery`
-2. From within imagery/ : `vagrant up && ./test_server.sh`
+2. From within imagery/ : `vagrant up && ./util.py run_dev_server`
 3. Point your browser at localhost:5000 .
 4. Enjoy.

+To run tests `./util.py run_tests`.

-WARNING: for the moment, since the vagrant box has nothing else on it, starting the dev server via ./test_server.sh kills all things python just to make sure nothing else is listening on port 5000.
+WARNING: for the moment, since the vagrant box has nothing else on it, starting the dev server via `./util.py run_dev_server` kills all things python just to make sure nothing else is listening on port 5000.
 This could be made less bad.

 ## Infrastructure that might need improving